miyuushi/andromeda/README.md

 # Andromeda

-Library and plugin framework for hooking and overriding game functions to draw overlays and write plugins
+Plugin framework and API for hooking and overriding game functions to draw overlays and create plugins